AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 pair kernel.
 Small-batch specializations were tested but regressed the complete networks, so ``"auto"`` does not select pair projection below batch 32.

+The optional ``use_fused_state`` cell parameter fuses the GLIF membrane, refractory, ASC, PSC, spike, and delayed-history transition.
+It is ``false`` by default. ``"auto"`` selects it only when the CUDA library is available, the synaptic basis has four columns, and the triangular surrogate is active;
+``true`` requires those conditions and otherwise raises a configuration error.
+Gaussian surrogate models retain the TensorFlow transition.
+Soft reset avoids retaining refractory history in the custom backward; hard reset remains supported and tested.

 Overview
 ========